Physical / Mobility Accessibility

 Maple Glade Rain Forest Trail

 The Quinault Rain Forest receives over 12 feet of rain annually.
 Portions of the trail may be flooded between the months of October and May, but the summer months are typically dry, and so is the trail.
-The rain contributes to escalated vegetation growth, so each side of the trail typically has low vegetation growth in the gravel surface, but it is still firm.
-Despite the gentle grade of the trail, the weather conditions make it difficult to maintain in accessible condition, so wheelchair users should proceed with caution.
+The sides of the trail have short plants growing through the gravel, but it is still firm.

 Parking area and wayside exhibit near trail head